jamal94sm/NIPS2026/Rebuttal.md

 To evaluate the annotation consistency of the only annotator (the author) over time, we repeated the annotation of 10 palm images for 10 iterations.
 The extracted RoIs demonstrated high spatial consistency over iterations.

-We manually performed RoI-extraction to provide reliable data for benchmarking, eliminating the effect of ROI extraction errors.
+We manually performed RoI extraction to provide reliable data for benchmarking, eliminating the effect of ROI extraction errors.
 We also enrich the X-Palm dataset with paired raw images and ground-truth extracted ROIs that can be used for development of the automatic ROI extraction pipelines.
 Notably, X-Palm dataset is the first dataset that provides paired raw palm images and ground-truth RoIs along with other useful metadata.

 >**5: What users receive?**